2 4 0 T U R B O . C O M

 https://grassrootsmotorsports.com/articles/understanding-shock-absorbers-dampers-and-struts-h/

-Over the years I've compiled some useful info below.
+Over the years I've compiled some useful damper info below.
 If you can help improve or add to this information, please email.

 BILSTEIN HD SPECS